aaron1138/Voxel-Stack-Blender/README.md

  - I would recommend still using the "folder" process a few times and manually scrubbing through the layers output inside UVTools so you can see the results and better understand the grayscale blending being applied.
  - Some files and model shapes produce odd results.
 Anything with a flat horizontal surface which then has multiple vertical protrusions gets heavy fillets around the protrusions.
 Odd looking in the slice files for rafts*, but probably makes they stronger.
 Outright weird results on flat exposure and resin feature tests.
    - *For issues with rafts having too many gray pixels, you could swap back in early layers from the original slice file with UVTools.
 I have not observed this being an issue though.
 My brushes with the lasagna bug have been a couple dozen millimeters up in the print.
 It seems the gray cones around supports isn't a problematic amount of entropy at least for the S4U.
+ - Added Input & Output Min/Max adjustments for the Generate LUTs.
+   - Allows creation of piecewise LUTs.
+   - Input acts a filter where gray values outside the range will not be touched (needed to pass through 0 black frequently).
+   - Output acts as a compression range allowing curve shifting.
+   - Should add a button to save a set of LUTs in a row as a single file LUT.
+No optimization to concatenate multiple consequetive LUTs.

 1. Use UVTools or similar to extract PNGs of your slices numbered to a folder from your slice file.  `File -> Extract file contents` or `<Ctrl>+<Shift>+E`
    - Recommended: slice files with NO anti-aliasing.